 Are you a clinician?
 If so, here is a page of published research data to help you identify risk factors for stillbirth.
-Through prenatal care, an expectant family's individual history should be considered and a conversation relating to potential risk factors is suggested.
+Through antinatal care, an expectant family's individual history should be considered and a conversation relating to potential risk factors is suggested.

-This information is not intended to replace the advice of a trained medical professional.
+Disclaimer: This information is not intended to replace the advice of a trained medical professional.
 Still Aware provides this knowledge as a courtesy, not as a substitute for personalised medical advice and disclaims any liability for the decisions you make based on this information.
 Rather, the organisation encourages expectant families and clinicians to ask the questions.
 Quality antenatal care that is accessible to all, has the potential to reduce stillbirth rates in high-income countries.
 Multiple risk factors would warrant closer or more regular monitoring throughout pregnancy, particularly in the third trimester.

 Primiparity (first-time mothers) i